 We arrive at the secret lounge to find Michel having the crap beaten out of him by several of his classmates.
 Kind of impressive of them, considering Michel must have overcome a few dozen demons on the way here only to lose to them!
 Kozy understandably cowers to one side.
 We’re just in time to meet “the Leader,” Hiroki, and to see him inform Michel that Kozy is his ex-girlfriend.
 Michel immediately reversed his position on Kozy, and I’m glad to say that he’d break out in apologies as soon as things stop being violent.
 Hiroki had a knife in his hands, and used it to slash at Kozy, cutting her face.
 Thankfully, the cut isn’t very deep – Kyle and I couldn’t even make it out on her portrait, but it turns out we just weren’t looking closely enough!
 Unfortunately, the game only has one wounded talksprite for Kozy, and had to keep using it for every line of dialogue she had for the rest of the scene.
 Later, Hiroki cuts Michel with no change to his appearance at all!

 Attacking an innocent is the straw that breaks Lisa’s back, and she suggests they go in swinging, but you actually have to leave Michel to it in some sort of “personal reliance” Aesop that’s spread across the entire game.
 Doing so ultimately leads each character to their Ultimate Personas.
 The game’s kind of asking a lot of us that we’re going to sit around when a bad guy take a blade to bystanders, but that’s how we’re rolling here in Innocent Sin!
-Your personal growth is more important than NPCs!
+Your personal growth is more important than even the very lives of others!
 Advent Children forever!

 Anyways, Michel provokes Hiroki to reveal that the source of his personal grudge against him: Hiroki used to be a bully, and Michel, being a Lawful Bully, pantsed him in retaliation.
-Michel will later note that they’re both at fault here, and good for Innocent Sin for doing it… the game that just seconds ago left an innocent teenager at the mercy of an armed demoniac for the sake of her ex-boyfriend’s personal growth (also: yes, Hiroki has a Persona, it attacks with its crotch).
+Michel will later note that they’re both at fault here, and good for Innocent Sin for doing it… the game that just seconds ago left an innocent teenager at the mercy of an armed demoniac for the sake of her ex-boyfriend’s personal growth (also: yes, by “demoniac” I mean that Hiroki has a Persona.
+It attacks with its crotch).